Eunan1/Trinsic_API_Integration_Rust/README.md

   - Auth token is required in the request header, but it is not exposed in this repository (see security details below).

 - setup_db.rs:
-  - Creates a Postgres table if it doesn't already exist
+  - Creates the necessary Postgres table layout if it doesn't already exist.
   - Prepares the database to store session data: ID (Primary Key), FailCode, LaunchUrl, and ClientToken.

 - session_storage.rs: